MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/move-mailboxes/migrationpermanentexception-error-when-moving-mailboxes.md

 _Original KB number:_ &nbsp; 2932443

 > [!NOTE]
 > The Hybrid Configuration wizard that's included in the Exchange Management Console in Microsoft Exchange Server 2010 is no longer supported.
 Therefore, you should no longer use the old Hybrid Configuration wizard.
-Instead, use the Office 365 Hybrid Configuration wizard that's available at <https://aka.ms/hybridwizard>.
+Instead, use the [Office 365 Hybrid Configuration wizard](https://aka.ms/hybridwizard).
 For more information, see [Office 365 Hybrid Configuration wizard for Exchange 2010](https://techcommunity.microsoft.com/t5/exchange-team-blog/office-365-hybrid-configuration-wizard-for-exchange-2010/ba-p/604541).

-> [!IMPORTANT]
-> Currently, the _ImListMigrationCompleted_ parameter is not available on the **Set-Mailbox** cmdlet in Exchange Online PowerShell.
-If you encounter the error that's described in this article, use PST migration for the affected mailboxes.
-For instructions, see [Overview of importing your organization's PST files](/microsoft-365/compliance/importing-pst-files-to-office-365).

 ## Symptoms